pfj3/SwiftSlackbots/README.md

 	channel: nil)
 ```

 Unneeded fields may be specified as "nil" or ignored entirely; they each default to nil.
+If all parameters are nil, the app will crash, via an ```assert``` statement

 ####Send Side by Side Messages

+Slack provides for the ability to send "short" messages.
+In practice, these make sense to me as "side by side" messages.
+To send messages of this type, the left message and right message must be sent as an array of ```slackFields``` objects, as shown.

 ```swift
 let webhookbot = Slackbot()